jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   $ ssh-add $HOME/chromeos-hwqual-TAG/testing_rsa

-  If ssh-agent is not running already, start it and then add the key:
+  If ssh-add fails saying that it cannot connect to your authentication agent, retry the command after running:

   $ eval `ssh-agent -s`

-  This allows the Autotest server to connect and login as root on the DUT.
+  These commands allow the Autotest server to connect and login as root on the DUT.